mtijbout-cloudiction/MBS-PUBLISHER-PORTAL/STATEMENT/README.md

 ### vars-\<Service-Name\>.env

-This environment file holds all details required to know what hosts are targeted for installation and a list of files that need to be transferred to thes hosts.
+This environment file holds all details required for knowing what hosts are targeted for installation and a list of files that need to be transferred to thes hosts.
 These details are requird for the script `main.sh`.

 ### main.sh

 This is the script that trigges the installation / configuraiton process.
 It has all steps in the required order.
 Steps can be skipped by commenting these steps out.

-### nodejs-install.env

-This file contains all parameters that are required to install specific versions of NodeJS and pm2.

-### nodejs.install.sh

-The installation script that installs NodeJS, pm2 and configures the deployment possibility for the user gitlab used by 4NET.

 ### deploy.sh